-Surprisingly, even Sandeep Goenka is the member of committee board, who is also known as the founder of Zebpay, India’s largest bitcoin exchange.
+Surprisingly, even Sandeep Goenka is the member of committee board, who is also known as the founder of Zebpay, India’s largest bitcoin exchange (as per the ZebPay Review).
 However, following through the unfortunate commercial ban set by the RBI, Zebpay had to shut down its services related to the cryptocurrency exchanges.
 But they are still conducting the services related to wallet services for its users and state their inconvenience in continuing the exchange services.

 India’s government believes that cryptocurrency needs to be regulated before gaining approval for practices.
 The blockchain committee, on the other hand, has proved its effort which it can be used for integrating the technology in reaching a wider society.

 Singh further says, “The IAMAI Blockchain Committee will focus on creating a dialogue between all stakeholders; curate and create content to aid skill development and move towards creating a participative economy with the usage of the blockchain.”